Aethylred/vagrant-puppet-harness/README.md

 puppet apply /etc/puppet/modules/<name>/tests/init.pp
 ```

 *Note:* When using librarian-puppet it may be necessary to change the location of the cache directory (default is `/etc/puppet/.tmp`) so that it is not inside the shared directory.
-Use the follwing command:
+Use the following command:
 ```
 librarian-puppet config tmp /tmp/librarian-puppet --global
 ```